nskibret/InsightDataEngineeringCodingChallenge/README.md

 - the number of times a product was requested for the first time, and
 - a ratio of those two numbers for the Instacart data set published on “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on 04/01/2019.

+## Technical Requirements
+This project is developed using python 3.6 and requires the following libraries.

+- argparse
+- os